 Item 9: Storage

-Like most items on the planet, I suggest you store your emergency medical kit in a cool dry location away from direct sunlight and somewhere easily accessible.
+Like most items, I suggest you store your emergency medical kit in a dry, cool location away from direct sunlight and somewhere easily accessible.

 Ammo Can

 The ideal container for the medical emergency kit is an ammo can.
-Ammo cans are as cheap as dirt.
-They also protect their contents well.
+Ammo cans are as cheap as dirt and protect their contents well.
 The items in this kit easily fit in an ammo can and can be quickly retrieved.
-You are looking for a nice deep pocket so to speak.
+You are looking for a nice deep pocket.
 The downside to the ammo can is weight, which makes it ideal for an emergency medical kit that never leaves your home, hunt camp, car, etc.

 Pistol Case

 Another ideal container for the emergency medical kit is a pistol case.
 Usually, they are hard plastic and just about the right size.
-Considering it’s strong enough to protect a pistol, which is worth some serious coin, you can most certainly trust your gauze to it!
-This route is more expensive than an ammo can, but it’s a lighter and feasible option, especially if you have a spare one.
+Considering the case is strong enough to protect a pistol, which is worth some serious coin, you can trust your gauze in it!
+This route is more expensive than an ammo can, which is a lighter and more feasible option, especially if you have a spare one.

 My Choice for the Emergency Medical Kit: A Military IFAK Bag